About Helen Fielding

 rather than perfect."

-Helen studied English at Oxford and was part of the Oxford revue at the 1978 Edinburgh Festival.
-In 1979 Helen started work at the BBC on a news magazine and subsequently worked as a journalist and columnist on several national newspapers.
 Helen Fielding’s key work Bridget Jones’s Diary originally began as a piece in the columns, published anonymously, in The Independent.
 The columns illustrated life of a singleton Londoner that instantly became popular among the readers which led to the publication of her books.
 The witty and ingenious take on a single woman’s life and the problems that surround her, appealed to the audience.
 The novel became a worldwide bestseller in record time when published in paperback in 1997.
-It is marked as a milestone in the newly introduced Chick Lit genre.
+It was marked as a milestone in the newly introduced Chick Lit genre.